axah710/axah710/README.md

 🌱 Currently, I’m studying Flutter Security Best Practices and Performance Profiling, while deepening my understanding of clean architecture and responsive UI design.<br>
 💼 I’m open to collaborating on impactful mobile app projects where I can apply my skills in Flutter development, state management, and CI/CD.<br>
 📫 Feel free to connect with me on <a href="https://www.linkedin.com/in/axah43/">LinkedIn</a>.<br>
-⚡ Fun fact: Dedication and hard work just like Cristiano Ronaldo says are key to success.
+⚡ Fun fact: Just like Cristiano Ronaldo said, dedication, hard work all the time, and belief.
 </p>

 <div align="left">